StefanCodes/hackingdiabetes/Pi/README.md

 smohr: This documentation is out of date as the project is being refactored.
 Stay tuned.
+smohr: At present, a ton of code is just hacked up from the dexcom_reader project on GitHub.
+As this matures we will correctly separate out and credit that module.

 --------------
 To install and run: